WarRoc22/Azure-Sentinel-and-Honeypot-Lab/README.md

 # Azure-Sentinel-and-Honeypot-Lab
 In this lab I created a honeypot virtual machine and connected it with Microsoft Sentinel.
-Sentinel then created a map of all the failed login attempts from around the world.
+In Sentinel, I created a map of all the failed login attempts from around the world.
 For this lab I followed along Josh Madakor: [https://www.youtube.com/watch?v=RoZeVbbZ0o0&list=PLqBeiU46hx1H--SNfTrohTOWeqkK-M2Y0&index=10](url)

 The following screenshots is me creating the virtual machine that will be used as the honeypot:
 ![Honeypot1](https://github.com/WarRoc22/Azure-Sentinel-and-Honeypot-Lab/assets/148729293/8efcdc9b-c1c9-4114-80f7-0f0dac6911fa)